Meschreiber/senior-enrichment/README.md

 ### The Premise

 You are the CTO of the Margaret Hamilton Interplanetary Academy of JavaScript.
-Create a RESTful web platform that allows you to manage your students and campuses.
+Create a RESTful web platform that allows you to manage your students and campus.

 ### The tools